Proud Canadian Company

 Before you invest in real estate, it’s essential to determine your purpose.
 Your purpose will directly influence the type of property you should purchase and the markets you target.

-Are you investing to live in the property and have monthly cash flow?
+Are you investing t in the property to live in and generate monthly cash flow?
 Are you aiming to generate passive income from a rental property?
-Is your long-term goal appreciation where you hold onto a property to sell for a profit down the road?
+Is your long-term goal appreciation, where you hold onto a property to sell for a profit down the road?

-Some investors may want to focus solely on diversifying their portfolios and use investing in real estate as a tax advantage.
+Some investors may want to focus solely on diversifying their portfolios and use real estate for tax advantages.
 Others may invest in real estate to generate income in retirement or build generational wealth.
 Understanding your investment goals can help you assess your risk tolerance and time horizon.

 Red hot rates impacting your housing market experience?